Go-Coach: Garages, fleet and services

-The fleet consists of Optare Solo, Optare Solo SR, Switch Metrocity (formerly known as the Optare Metrocity), Optare Versa, Optare Tempo, Mellor Sigma 10, Mellor Sigma 7, ADL Enviro200 MMC, ADL Enviro400, Ford Tourneo, Fiat Ducato, and shortly, the RB6.
+The fleet consists of Optare Solo, Optare Solo SR, Switch Metrocity (formerly Optare Metrocity), Optare Versa, Optare Tempo, Mellor Sigma 10, Mellor Sigma 7, ADL Enviro200 MMC, ADL Enviro400, Caetano City Gold, Peugeot Boxer, Fiat Ducato, and the RB6.

+Former routes

+Route C2

+The C2 used to run Monday to Saturday 05:30 to 23:30, and Sunday 06:30 to 22:30.
+It started at Gravesend bus station and terminated at Whitecliffe (Ebbsfleet Valley), and went via Ebbsfleet International, Alkerden and Castle Hill.
+C2 was made as a temporary route to serve the new Castle Hill before Go-Ahead London acquired Fastrack from Arriva, and C2 was re-branded as route E.

+Route GC1

+Route GC1 used to run from Ebbsfleet International to Greenhithe Station before being re-branded to route CB1 and extended up to Bluewater.

 Go2 Sevenoaks

 Since April 2020, Go-Coach have operated the Go2 demand responsive service in Sevenoaks in partnership with ViaVan.
 The service is designed to allow passengers to hail buses to their locations to remove the need for unnecessary bus operations.

 Service history

 April 2020

 The Go2 demand responsive service was introduced in April 2020 when Go-Coach suspended all of its fixed line bus services in Sevenoaks and Edenbridge due to the COVID-19 pandemic.

 The service initially ran Monday-Saturday only and covered the majority of the Sevenoaks District as well as extending north to Orpington and south to Tonbridge.
 It also served a number of hospitals outside of the main operating area including Tunbridge Wells Hospital in Pembury, Queen Mary's Hospital in Sidcup and Princess Royal Hospital in Locksbottom.